sodascience/metasyn/docs/source/developer/distributions.rst

         # implementation details here

-Then we can create more specific distributions for different variable types by inheriting from this base class, and using the ``metadist`` decorator to set the proper attributes of the distribution:
+Then we can create distributions for different variable types by inheriting from this base class, and using the ``metadist`` decorator to set the proper attributes.

+.. admonition:: Important

+    In cases where there are multiple variations of a distribution for different data types, such as in the example given in this section, or the ``core.uniform`` distributions in ``metasyn``.

+    In this case, the metasyn convention is to put the data type **after** the distribution name, e.g. ``core.uniform_discrete``, ``core.uniform_datetime``, ``core.uniform_date``, etc.

+We can create a new distribution for continuous, discrete and string variables as follows (note that the implementation here is a basic implementation serving as an example):

 .. code-block:: python

     @metadist(implements="core.newdistribution", var_type="continuous")
     class NewContinuousDistribution(BaseNewDistribution):
-        """Variant of new distribution for continuous vars."""
+        """Variant of the new distribution for continuous vars."""

         @classmethod
         def default_distribution(cls) -> BaseDistribution: